 11. Water carries nutrients and oxygen to cells by moving proteins, enzymes, hormones, oxygen and antibodies throughout the bloodstream and lymphatic system.
 Water helps dissolve minerals and other nutrients to make them more accessible to the body.

 12. It helps the body heal faster when sick or undergoing treatments for ailments and helps alleviate aches and pains, even those caused by arthritis.
-Even if you don’t drink it, it prevents the spread of disease when you use it with soap to wash hands.
+Even if you don’t drink it, it prevents the spread of disease when you use it with soap to wash your hands.

 13. Warm water opens pores and cold water closes them to help create a healthy facial glow and even skin tones.